julian-lagattuta/Queue-recursion/README.md

 ## Try it out!
 Download the repo and modify main.rs.
 You can test out things there.
 In the future I will make it a library.

+## Is this idea original?
+I'm pretty sure some of it is.
+But if you use this idea anywhere, credit me.